-The Company's consumer products business is organized into two segments: Consumer Domestic, which encompasses both household and personal care products, and Consumer International, which primarily consists of personal care products.
-The Company has eight key brands representing approximately 80% of its consumer sales.
-These so-called "Power Brands" include ARM & HAMMER, TROJAN, OXICLEAN, SPINBRUSH, FIRST RESPONSE, NAIR, ORAJEL and XTRA.
-About 45% of the Company's domestic consumer products are sold under the ARM & HAMMER brand name and derivative trademarks, such as ARM & HAMMER Liquid and Powder Laundry Detergent, ARM & HAMMER DENTAL CARE Toothpaste and ARM & HAMMER SUPER SCOOP Clumping Cat Litter.
-The remaining seven Power Brands have all been added to the Company's portfolio since 2001 through several acquisitions.
-The combination of the core ARM & HAMMER brands and the other seven Power Brands makes the Company one of the leading consumer packaged goods companies in the United States.
+Church & Dwight's consumer products business is organized into two segments: Consumer Domestic, which encompasses both household and personal care products, and Consumer International, which primarily consists of personal care products.
+The Company has nine key brands representing approximately 80% of its consumer sales.
+These so-called "power brands" include ARM & HAMMER, TROJAN, OXICLEAN, SPINBRUSH, FIRST RESPONSE, NAIR, ORAJEL, XTRA and VMS.
+About 40% of the Company's domestic consumer products are sold under the ARM & HAMMER brand name and derivative trademarks, such as ARM & HAMMER liquid and powder laundry detergent, ARM & HAMMER DENTAL CARE Toothpaste and ARM & HAMMER SUPER SCOOP Clumping Cat Litter.
+The remaining eight power brands have all been added to the Company's portfolio since 2001 through several acquisitions.

-The Company's third business segment is Specialty Products Division.
-This business includes specialty inorganic chemicals, animal nutrition, and specialty cleaners.
+The combination of the core ARM & HAMMER brands and the other eight power brands make Church & Dwight one of the leading consumer packaged goods companies in the United States.
+Church & Dwight's third business segment is Specialty Products.
+This business is a leader in specialty inorganic chemicals, animal nutrition, and specialty cleaners.

-GROWTH DRIVEN BY 8 POWER BRANDS
+GROWTH DRIVEN BY 9 POWER BRANDS